Archive

 About

 Albany Hive (“the Hive”) is an uplifting new shared space on a city-owned alley at Quail St and 1st St in the city’s West Hill neighborhood.
 Co-designed with West Hill residents, the Hive reflects the alley’s function as a community hub, buzzing with locally-led activities.
 Six beehive-inspired sculptures in vibrant blue and yellow will include built-in seating elements and polycarbonate panels to host community-made artwork.
-They’re paired with new planters and swales that help absorb rainwater and a newly-built pathway with improved lighting, access, and drainage.
+They’re paired with new planters and swales that help absorb rainwater and an enhanced pathway with improved lighting, access, and drainage.

 Our Partners